 There’s infinite possibility, and it really is up to you, but it’ll give you a great starting point.

 Once you have your content ideas, create the imagery and text for each post and then use a content scheduler like Hootsuite or Buffer to schedule them up to post automatically.
 In pro versions, you can set them to post at a time when your followers are most engaged – which is a great way to dive right in!
 This will take a little bit of practice, but by doing it this way you’ll save a lot of time.
-Trying to think of what to post each day while trying to keep it different an exciting is really difficult, but by using your content pillars you can really hit scheduling on the ground running!
+Trying to think of what to post each day while trying to keep it different an exciting is really difficult, but by using your social content pillars you can really hit scheduling on the ground running!

 Want to share ideas?